Response to Comment by Thomas Rac:

 Both these trades traded below their 2% TSL for 4 trading days before continuing their trend.

 For an example of a 2% ISL, the 4th biggest trade in our public portfolio, MMX, could have been stopped out depending on the entry price into the trade (on a large range day) between $1.70 & $1.57.
 We use the close which was $1.595 but an entry at or above $1.62 would have resulted in exiting the day after the entry at a -13% loss or -$1,000.
 In any case, a 2% TSL would have limited this eventual 195% (or $24,973 absolute) profit trade to just 28% profit.

-IMHO the 2% rule is too close for medium term trading however this is a useless statement unless you have an alternative arrived at through research.
-Having said that, it’s far better using it than nothing at all.
+IMHO the 2% rule is too close for medium-term trading however this is a useless statement unless you have an alternative arrived at through research.
+Having said that, it’s far better to use it than nothing at all.